artps/simple-http-balancer/README.md

 simple-http-balancer
 ====================

 This is really simple pure-ruby HTTP (not only) load-balancer.
-You can see proxy.rb.
+Look into proxy.rb for usage example.